What happens on the day?

 Where the movement of this ball and socket joint causes pain in affected animals, the treatment may be to alter how the joint functions.
 This is done by removal of the head and neck of the femur (the ball part of the joint).
 This means the bones that make up the joint are no longer in contact or rubbing together during movement.

-FHO is done to relive the pain associated with certain conditions.
+FHO is done to relieve the pain associated with certain conditions.
 Animals generally recover well and return to nearly full activity but it is important to note that the affected leg will be left shorter and the animal may always show some signs of being lame as a result.

 FHNE does not function to create a new fully functional joint but alters the joint so as to make it pain free which also contributes to an ongoing degree of lameness.